metafacture/metafacture-core/CONTRIBUTING.md

 Explain the problem and include additional details to help maintainers reproduce the problem:

 * **Use a clear and descriptive title** for the issue to identify the problem.
 * **Describe the exact steps which reproduce the problem** in as many details as possible.
-For example, start by explaining (??).
+For example, start by explaining how you are running Metafacture (e.g. running flux.sh/flux.bat or as a Java library).
 When listing steps, **don't just say what you did, but explain how you did it**.
-For example, if you moved the cursor to the end of a line, explain if you used the mouse or a keyboard shortcut (??).
+For example, if you're describing the behavior of a specific Morph/Fix function, provide the actual workflow (Flux/Java) and the full Morph file you're using (see also next point).
 * **Provide specific examples to demonstrate the steps**.
 Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
 If you're providing snippets in the issue, use [Markdown code blocks](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code).
+The ideal example would be a stripped-down runnable use case using some sample data showing the problematic behavior.
 * **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 * **Explain which behavior you expected to see instead and why.**
 * **If the problem wasn't triggered by a specific action**, describe what you were doing before the problem happened.